Please update your browser.

 Yes, in a truly diverse and inclusive workplace, all are responsible and everyone participates.
 From senior leaders to mid-level managers to individual contributors, all have a role in building and strengthening our workplace culture where each person feels welcome and differences are valued for the unique perspective they can offer.
 Working towards a diverse and inclusive work environment is part of our Code of Conduct, which each employee must read and sign annually.

 At JPMorgan Chase, diversity is a core value of our company–something we seek to achieve, along with an inclusive work environment, wherever we do business around the globe.
 Affirmative Action, on the other hand, is a government-mandated initiative intended to remediate effects of the past that adversely affected people who were not of the majority population in the United States.
-The U.S. Equal Employment Opportunity laws prohibit discrimination against employees and prospective employees on the basis of a protected class, such as race or gender, and there are similar laws outside the U.S. While our U.S. Equal Employment Opportunity and Affirmative Action efforts support our diversity and inclusion initiatives, our focus is global and a natural part of how we run our business.
+The U.S. Equal Employment Opportunity laws prohibit discrimination against employees and prospective employees on the basis of a protected class, such as race or gender, and there are similar laws outside the U.S. While our U.S. Equal Employment Opportunity and Affirmative Action efforts support our diversity, equity & inclusion initiatives, our focus is global and a natural part of how we run our business.

 We invite you to visit our Careers page today.
 Our businesses and support groups post new opportunities on the site frequently and we encourage you to bookmark the page as a favorite so you can easily return often.